Airpay2014/airpay-capacitor/README.md

 ### Adding Framework
 Need to change the general setting -(Go to project settings -> general -> Frameworks, libraries, and Embedded Content -> Select the library and set Embed & sign)

-Refer the sample code on sanctum portal for the integration and make sure the following changes need to present on your project
+Please refer to the Ionic Capacitor sample kit code available on the Sanctum portal for integration, which includes the Airpay Framework.
+Ensure the following changes are applied to your project.

 ### Info.plist - Adding below code